shaikaymaan18-sketch/Shaik/docs/Build.md

 >  - It's recommended to install **[Ninja](https://ninja-build.org/)**
 >  - You must load **Visual C++ development environment**, this can be done by running our convenience script:
 >    - `tools/windows/load-msvc-env.ps1`
->  - You need to add the environment variable `CL` with the `/FS` flag ([Reference](https://learn.microsoft.com/pt-br/cpp/build/reference/fs-force-synchronous-pdb-writes?view=msvc-170)) to prevent building errors.

 Availables `<GENERATOR>`:
 - MSYS2: `MSYS Makefiles`